 Among his current projects, Dean Goldgeier and collaborators at Duke University and the University of California, Berkeley, lead the Bridging the Gap initiative, which encourages and trains scholars and doctoral students to produce research oriented policy-relevant scholarship and theoretically grounded policy work.

-Dean Goldgeier is currently president of the Association of Professional Schools of International Affairs (APSIA), serving for two years until 2017.
+Dean Goldgeier is past president of the Association of Professional Schools of International Affairs (2015-2017).

 Dean Goldgeier’s areas of expertise include contemporary international relations, American foreign policy, U.S.-Russia relations, the European Union, transatlantic security and NATO.

 Ph.D., Political Science, University of California, Berkeley; M.A., Political Science, University of California, Berkeley; A.B., Government, Harvard University